Syed-Coder1/ARC-APP-FINAL/README.md

 ---

-**Built with ❤️ using React, TypeScript, and modern web technologies with enhanced animations and user experience.**
+**Built with ❤️ using React, TypeScript, and modern web technologies.
+Rebranded as Arkive with enhanced analytics and user experience.**